A MESSAGE FROM EVA

 With help from her husband and family the idea took flight and Second Chance Bouquets became a reality.
 Eva worked with Elissa Vilter from “Floral Designs by Elissa” to encourage clients to donate their wedding flowers so that their beauty would extend beyond their special day.

 In May 2017, Second Chance Bouquets received their first floral donation and plans were made to deliver to Richmont Village, a senior living facility in Bellevue.
 That first delivery consisted of 17 floral arrangements.
 Since that day Second Chance Bouquets has delivered nearly 1400 floral arrangements to residents at 15 local nursing home and senior living communities.

-We are looking to put 2020 behind us and press on to new heights in 2021.
-Producing our beautiful bouquets takes not only flowers and vases but also requires other supplies to aid in the preparation and delivery of our floral arrangements as well as publicizing our charity.
-We understand that numerous organizations are appealing for your hard-earned money and we are also asking you to consider giving a generous donation to SCB.
-100% of your monetary donation goes directly to creating and delivering bouquets to residents at local nursing homes, hospices houses and hospitals.
-All donations to Second Chance Bouquets are tax deductible.
+As with many other charities this time of year, we also need your financial support to help make 2022 another banner year for SCB.
+Producing our beautiful bouquets takes not only flowers and vases but also requires other supplies to aid in the preparation and delivery of our floral arrangements.
+If you head to our DONATE page, your generous donation will be used to bring joy and happiness to many Omaha area people; plus 100% of your monetary donation goes directly to creating and delivering our bouquets and donations to Second Chance Bouquets are tax deductible

 We could not do what we do without YOU; your support, encouragement, and generosity keep us going and confirm that we are doing something great for the community.